SRI-CSL/yices2/doc/sphinx/source/term-operations.rst

    - *v* is a term (the new value)

    As in :c:func:`yices_application`, the arguments *arg[0] ... arg[n-1]* must have
    types that match the signature of *fun*.
-In addition, the new value *v* must have a type that's a subtype of the function range.
+In addition, *v*'s type must be a subtype of the function range.

    **Error report**